-- No student shall be given an out-of-school suspension for absences, truancy, or cutting classes. - 2.
-A good faith effort shall be made by the Principal or his/her designated representative to employ parental assistance or other alternative measures prior to out-of-school suspension, except in the case of emergency or disruptive conditions which require immediate removal of the student from the school environment.
+- 1. No student shall be given an out-of-school suspension for absences, truancy, or cutting classes. - A good faith effort shall be made by the Principal or his/her designated representative to employ parental assistance or other alternative measures prior to out-of-school suspension, except in the case of emergency or disruptive conditions which require immediate removal of the student from the school environment.
 Parents will be strongly encouraged to schedule a conference with school personnel before their suspended child returns to school. - Schools shall not use continuous or multiple out-of-school suspensions to exclude a student with a disability from educational services since the major purpose of disciplinary action is to bring about positive student behavior within the school setting--not exclusion from that setting. - 4.
-A student with a disability who has an Individual Education Plan (IEP) or a Section 504 Plan shall not receive out-of-school suspension (OSS) for more than ten (10) cumulative days within a school year- without provision of educational services.
+A student with a disability who has an Individual Education Plan (IEP) or a Section 504 Plan shall not receive out-of-school suspension (OSS) for more than ten (10) cumulative days within a school year without provision of educational services.
 By the 10th day of OSS, Manifestation Determination must be conducted by the IEP team.
 After the manifestation determination the IEP team will review the student's current IEP to initiate behavioral interventions, a functional behavior assessment, a behavior intervention plan, and/or appropriate educational placement. - 5.
 Students suspended must be under adult supervision during school hours for the duration of their suspension.
 Suspended students are subject to the "Truancy Pick-Up Program" Law enforcement-officers will pick up any student not in school during regular school hours who is not under adult supervision and transport him or her to an off-campus site.
 Parents will be contacted to pick up their child immediately.
 Parents will follow the imposed sanctions.
 The school site will be notified. - 6.
 Students who are suspended out-of-school pending a disciplinary hearing will remain on out-of-school until the disciplinary hearing process has been finalized.

-- The Principal or designee must attempt to inform the student's parents by telephone of a student's suspension and the reasons for the suspension prior to the suspension of the student. - After the parent has been notified or an attempt made at such notification, and after hearing the student's defense or explanation of his/her conduct and explaining the reasons for the suspension and the conditions, the Principal or his/her designated representative may suspend a student from the school program or the school bus. - 3.
-Each out-of-school suspension shall be reported in writing by mail or delivered in person by a staff member within twenty-four (24) hours with the reasons for the suspension, the dates involved, and any conditions to the student's parent or guardian.
-A copy should also be sent via the courier service within twenty four (24)
+- 1. The Principal or designee must attempt to inform the student's parents by telephone of a student's suspension and the reasons for the suspension prior to the suspension of the student. - After the parent has been notified or an attempt made at such notification, and after hearing the student's defense or explanation of his/her conduct and explaining the reasons for the suspension and the conditions, the Principal or his/her designated representative may suspend a student from the school program or the school bus. - 3.
+Each out-of-school suspension shall be reported in writing by mail or delivered in person by a staff member within 24 hours with the reasons for the suspension, the dates involved, and any conditions to the student's parent or guardian. - 4.

-- hours to the Superintendent, and the appropriate Director of Elementary, Middle or High School Education. - 4.
 The letter of notification to parents/guardians will include the requirements for adult supervision during the suspension.